How to diagnose problems#

 Step 2: Job log#

-resource used in the job configuration.
+resource in the job configuration.

 Step 3: Director status#